 Rest is Not a Reward

 We have been taught that rest is something to be earned.
-Something you get after you’ve broken your body for systems that never cared for it in the first place.
+Something you get after you’ve broken your body for those who never cared for it in the first place.

 We are programmed to see rest as a reward, not a right.
-And this programming is so deep that even when we know better, we still perform collapse as our permission slip.
+And this programming is so deep that even when we know better, we can still perform collapse as a permission slip.

 And still, part of me wondered: “Have I done enough to earn this bed?”